pflanze/better-qmail-remote/README.md

     # otherwise just `mv /usr/sbin/qmail-remote{,.orig}`, but you'll
     # have to do it again after package upgrades.
     ln -s /opt/better-qmail-remote/qmail-remote /usr/sbin/

+## Configuration

+better-qmail-remote tries to use sane defaults, so the only files needed are the key(s), which are expected to be found under the glob `/var/qmail/control/dkim/*.key`.
+The file name without the dot and suffix is taken to be the selector name.

+There is also a left-over from the old way how the original project better-qmail-remote is based on was configured, see the "XML config file structure" section.

 ### Key generation